Safe Driving and Car Modifications for Seniors

-101 Mobility's professional service technicians can install the equipment needed to help drivers and passengers safely enter and exit their cars with ease.
+Professional service technicians can install the equipment needed to help drivers and passengers safely enter and exit their cars with ease.
 Read more to learn about vehicle modifications, mobility options and driving safety tips tailored to senior citizens.

+Let's get one thing straight: older drivers are safer drivers.
 They clock fewer miles, wear seat belts regularly, stay home in bad weather conditions, and avoid rush hour like the accident-prone plague it is.
 They're not often charged with speeding, reckless driving, or driving under the influence.

 Experts at Hartford Auto Insurance say that the number of accidents involving older drivers actually decreases as age increases.
 However, risk factors like medical conditions, medication usage and reduced physical function do increase the risk of accidents and injuries among older drivers.

+When it comes to senior issues, the hottest buzz words are undoubtedly independence and dignity.
 These two qualities are clearly the foundation on which the ideal senior life is built.
 And nothing demolishes that foundation like losing the ability to drive.

 It happens all the time - whether the doctor says "no more" or a spouse, child, or caregiver's concerns lead them to admonish an older driver to hand over the keys.
 In some cases though, seniors are asked to give up driving because the physical act of driving itself - or just getting into/out of the vehicle - becomes difficult.